GoogleCloudPlatform/federated-learning/terraform/cross-device/README.md

 ### Deploy the blueprint

+This example builds on top of the infrastructure that the [blueprint provides](../../../../README.md), and follows the best practices the blueprint establishes.

 To deploy this solution with end-to-end confidentiality:
 - Set the `cross_device` Terraform variable to `true`
 - Set the `enable_confidential_nodes` Terraform variable to `true` and `cluster_tenant_pool_machine_type` Terraform variable to `n2d-standard-8`